Skip to content

 Benefits of Sex In a Relationship

 Sex is good for you.
-Sex in a relationship has many benefits, including reduced anxiety, improved sleep, decreased physical pain, and increased intimacy.
+Sex in a relationship has many benefits, even when its make up sex after a disagreement, including reduced anxiety, improved sleep, decreased physical pain, and increased intimacy.

 Sexual satisfaction in a relationship has these benefits: